moonblade/Easter-egg-hunt-game/README.md

 But this felt extremely uninspiring to me, and I couldn't let this stand.
 So to break it up, while the game was active, and the top player was four or so levels from the new final level, I conceived of a better ending to the game.
 A text adventure (the improved version of which can be [seen here](https://moonblade.github.io/textAdventure)).
 In this a player would experience his surrounding as a text description.
 Could move around by typing commands like 'go north', 'go east' etc. The game created with mostly spaggetti code featured dungeon exploring, monster killing, puzzle solving and item crafting.
 Cramming all of that into a short game within a couple days took some doing.
 But I got it up just in time.

-This iteration of the game received a ton of praise since the players were expecting a typical treasure hunt type game, getting something different was refreshing.
+This iteration of the game received a lot of praise since the players were expecting a typical treasure hunt type game, getting something different was refreshing.

 ---

 *SPOILER ALERT*: If you plan to play the game, reading further will spoil elements from the game.

+---

 ## The levels